Last modified November 5, 2024 by Shelly Wolfe

 reason

-This provides a reason if the notification is not displayed (false).
-The possible values include:
+Provides the reason if the notification was not displayed (false).
+Possible values include:

 silent

-This indicates whether the event is associated with a background app update (true) or push notification (false).
+Indicates whether the event is associated with a background app update (true) or a visible push notification (false).

 delta

-The time in minutes between when the device receives the notification and when the user subsequently opens the app.
+The time in minutes between when the device receives the notification and when the user subsequently opens the app (influenced events only).

 buttonId